Best Inflatable Kayak UK 2025

 Packed Size - 80x50x35cm

-Pros - Highly portable, easy to setup, stable
+Pros - Portable, easy setup, very stable

 Aquaglide Blackfoot Angler 130